isaaclyman/blog/content/posts/how-to-measure-developer-productivity.md

 tags: ["productivity", "agile"]
 ---

-For this post, I anticipate a very skeptical audience--the common man's philosophy of management hasn't changed much since the Industrial Revolution, so what I'm about to say will be very uncomfortable for many managers and executives.
+For this post, I anticipate a very skeptical audience--the common man's philosophy of management hasn't changed much since the Industrial Revolution, so what I'm about to say will be very uncomfortable for some managers and executives.
 To ease the pain, I'll be block-quoting imaginary objections that a manager might have, like this:

 > Hi!
 I'm Marcos the middle manager, and I already don't like where this is going.